IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 Order processed,
 Shipped,
 Out for delivery,
-Delivered,
+Delivered.
 - Display estimated delivery time and live location (if available).
 ### Notifications:

 - Shoppers receive real-time notifications for status updates, such as:
 "Your order has been shipped.",
 "Your order is out for delivery.",
-"Your order has been delivered.",
+"Your order has been delivered.".
 ### Tracking Interface:

 - A visually appealing timeline or map-based interface to display the order journey.

--
----
-### For Vendors:
+### 3.6.2 For Vendors:

 ### Order Management Dashboard: